vkenyaz/vilyaemsetup/README.md

 - bar - Status bar
 - cl - Assembly program that clears a terminal
 - killmenu - Kill a process (sorted by CPU usage) with dmenu
-- mmenu - Consume personal media with dmenu
+- mmenu - Consume personal media like a television channel
 - qalcmenu - Do quick Qalculations in dmenu
 - rsb - Russian Synodal Bible (precompiled binary)
 - v - pager, alias, and file-opener
 - vmmenu - Complete Virtual machine management system using dmenu
 - yazi - Yazi file manager (precompiled binary)
 - zoxide - Soy database-based directory navigation tool (precompiled binary)
+- pomo - Pomodoro timer (precompiled binary)
+- pomotask - TUI menu that combines the usage of both taskwarrior and pomo
+- opusfarm - Tool for mass conversion of audio to the OPUS audio codec in parallel, but with preservation of metadata.

 # Keyboard Layout and Keys